xing393939/oai-reverse-proxy/README.md

 [See here for instructions on how to self-host the application on your own VPS or local machine.](./docs/self-hosting.md)

 **Ensure you set the `TRUSTED_PROXIES` environment variable according to your deployment.** Refer to [.env.example](./.env.example) and [config.ts](./src/config.ts) for more information.

-### Alternatives
-Fiz and Sekrit are working on some alternative ways to deploy this conveniently.
-While I'm not involved in this effort beyond providing technical advice regarding my code, I'll link to their work here for convenience: [Sekrit's rentry](https://rentry.org/sekrit)

 ### Huggingface (outdated, not advised)
 [See here for instructions on how to deploy to a Huggingface Space.](./docs/deploy-huggingface.md)